JanaSperschneider/NuclearPhaser/README.md

 This should now run to completion with two phased haplotypes and the remaining unplaced contigs as the final output.

-### Running the toy example (in progress)
+### Running the toy example
 A toy example data set is provided to test NuclearPhaser.
+This toy example includes contigs with numerous phase switches.

-First unzip the genome file and then run NuclearPhaser:
+First unzip the genome file and then run NuclearPhaser.
+Your output should be as follows:
 ```
 cd ToyExample/
 unzip genome_example.zip